-Shoreline characteristics that determine beaching and refloating of oil.
+- Shoreline characteristics that determine beaching and refloating of oil.

 To develop a TAP dataset, the GNOME model is used to generate hundreds of individual oil spill trajectories from a set of potential spill locations.
-Then statistics are compiled for where, when, and how much oil could impact receptor sites into data files for the TAP viewer.
+Then statistics are compiled for where, when, and how much oil could impact receptor sites into data files.

 TAP displays a map of a specific local area, including a major water body and the adjacent land.
 The map displays shoreline segments or an ocean grid (receptor sites) that represent the locations of shoreline resources, such as seabird colonies or marine mammal hauling grounds; sites of particular socioeconomic value, such as tourist beaches or large marinas; or areas where remediation measures would be difficult or expensive.
 You can use TAP to evaluate the probable threat to any of these sites from an oil spill that originates from likely sources in the region.

 TAP for Specific Regions